Our Lady of Caysasay

 Our Lady of Caysasay (Nuestra Señora de Caysasay) is a Roman Catholic image of the Blessed Virgin Mary venerated at the Archdiocesan Shrine of Our Lady of Caysasay in Taal, Batangas, Philippines.
 The image depicts the Immaculate Conception is believed to be one of the oldest in the country, originally discovered in 1603 by a native man fishing in the Pansipit River.
 The subsequent Marian apparitions documented by Spanish colonial church leaders were the first in the country; devotees today continue to attribute miracles to the Virgin.

-Pope Pius XII granted a pontifical decree of coronation on 21 November 1954 to the Archbishop of Lipa, Alejandro Olalia y Ayson.
-The decree was signed by the Secretary Deacon of the Vatican Chapter, Giulio Rossi and notarized by the Guardian Chancellor of the Vatican Chapter, Monsignor Ferdinand Prosperini Joseph Calderari.
-The coronation was carried out by the Archbishop of Santiago de Compostela, Cardinal Fernando Quiroga Palacios on 8 December 1954.